wessenstam/gts21/cicd/phase3/phase3.rst

     This Repo is built for the Fiesta Application and has all needed files to build the containerized version of the Fiesta app.
     Original version of the Fiesta Application can be found at https://github.com/sharonpamela/Fiesta

 #.
-As we have Git integration installed in VC, we get a blue number on the Git extension (third icon from the top in the left hand pane)
+As we have Git integration installed in VC, we get a blue number on the Git extension (third icon from the top in the left hand pane) [SOURCE CONTROL]

    .. figure:: images/9.png

 #.
-Click the icon that has the **1** on it and provide a message in the Text field and click the :fa:`check` symbol (Commit)
+Click the icon that has the **1** on it [SOURCE CONTROL] and provide a message in the Text field and click the :fa:`check` symbol (Commit)

+[HIT ENTER]

 #.
 Click **Always** on the Warning screen you get